budul100/GraphMLReaderWriter/README.md

-# GraphMLWriter
+# GraphMLReaderWriter

+Class libraray for

-Serialization objects into graphML files
+* Serialization of objects into graphML files and
+* Deserialization graphML files back into objects.

-The respective NuGet package can be found on https://www.nuget.org/packages/budul.GraphMLWriter.
+The respective NuGet package can be found on https://github.com/budul100/GraphMLReaderWriter.